Features of animated films for adults

 Emotional and social explorations

-Mary and Max and Persepolis: Friendship, Politics and Resistance
+Mary and Max and Persepolis: friendship, politics and resistance

 Both films use animation to express intense emotions and social narratives, demonstrating how this medium can convey stories of great emotional and political impact.

-Fantastic Planet and Paprika: reality, imagination and psychology
+The Wild Planet and Paprika: reality, imagination and psychology

-Cultural Impact and Relevance
+Impact and cultural relevance

-I challenge the conventions of traditional cinema
+Challenge to the conventions of traditional cinema

-Reflection on existential and human questions
+Reflection on existential and human issues

 These works not only entertain, but also inspire us to question the meaning of life and human relationships, becoming essential cultural and personal reflections.